Windows Mobile: Market share

 Windows Mobile's share of the smartphone market grew from its inception while new devices were being released.
 After peaking in 2007, it saw decline year-on-year.

 In Q1 2003, Windows Mobile was the third largest operating system in the smart handheld market, behind Symbian and Palm OS.

 In Q1 2004, Windows Mobile accounted for 23% of worldwide smartphone sales.
 Windows Mobile was projected in 2005 to overtake Symbian to become the leading mobile OS by 2010.
 In Q3 2004, Windows Mobile (CE) surpassed Palm OS to become the largest PDA operating system.

 In Q4 2005 Microsoft shipped 2.2 million PDAs, which increased to 3.5 million in the same quarter the following year.
 Windows Mobile saw year over year growth between 2005 and 2006 of 38.8% which according to Gartner "helped Windows Mobile to solidify its stronghold on the market".

 But by 2008, its share had dropped to 14%.
 Microsoft licensed Windows Mobile to four out of the world's five largest mobile phone manufacturers, with Nokia being the exception.

 Gartner research data showed that while the total smartphone industry grew 27% between 2008 and 2009, Windows Mobile's share of the smartphone market fell 2.7% in that same period.
 It also decreased by 20% in Q3 2009.
 At one time Windows Mobile was the most popular handset for business use, but by 2009 this was no longer the case; 24% of planned business deployments of mobile application in the United States were for Windows Mobile, putting it in 3rd place, behind BlackBerry (61%) and iPhone OS (27%);

 In February 2009, Microsoft signed a deal with the third largest mobile phone maker, LG Electronics, to license Windows Mobile OS on 50 upcoming LG smartphone models.
 But in September 2009, Palm, Inc. announced it would drop Windows Mobile from its smartphone line-up.
 Gartner estimated that by the third quarter of 2009 Windows Mobile's share of worldwide smartphone sales was 7.9%.
 By August 2010, it was the least popular smartphone operating system, with a 5% share of the worldwide smartphone market (after Symbian, BlackBerry OS, Android and iOS).
-An October 2009 report in DigiTimes said that Acer will shift its focus from Windows Mobile to Google Android.
-The New York Times reported in 2009 that Windows Mobile "is foundering", as cellphone makers desert it in favor of Google's Android phone platform.
+An October 2009 report in DigiTimes said that Acer would shift its focus from Windows Mobile to Google Android.
+The New York Times reported in 2009 that Windows Mobile "[was] foundering", as cellphone makers desert it in favor of Google's Android phone platform.
 It cited the difficulties in Microsoft's business model, which involves charging handset manufacturers up to $25 for each copy of Windows Mobile, while rival Google gives away Android for free.
 From late 2009 analysts and media reports began to express concerns about the future viability of the Windows Mobile platform, and whether Microsoft would keep supporting it into the future.
 Samsung announced in November 2009 that it would phase out the Windows Mobile platform, to concentrate on its own Bada operating system, Google's Android, and Microsoft's Windows Phone.